chrisjameslennon/mm/docs/_pages/shared-contacts.md

 ---
 permalink: /shared-contacts/
 title: "Shared Contacts"
-author_profile: false
 layout: single
 sidebar:
   nav: "sidebar"
 ---
-## Help Voyzu Shared Contacts Manager
+## Voyzu Shared Contacts Manager Help

-Help me
+Choose one of the help topics on the left to get started.

+Not quite sure what else could go here